TingyaoLyu/SPYang1220.github.io/home.md

 title: Home
 ---

 Greetings!
 I'm Songpo Yang (杨松坡).
-I am a Ph.D. candidate in the Department of International Relations at Tsinghua University, and also a visiting PhD student in the Department of Political Science at Columbia University, New York City, 2022–2023.
+I am a Ph.D. candidate in the Department of International Relations at Tsinghua University, and also a visiting Ph.D. student in the Department of Political Science at Columbia University, New York City, 2022–2023.

 My research encompasses a range of topics including political leadership, political selection, China’s foreign policy and state–business relations.
 My work has been published on [***International Affairs***](https://academic.oup.com/ia/article-abstract/99/4/1383/7216720?redirectedFrom=fulltext).